brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-27.md

 from the manor where Lucius could curb any outrageous behavior the girl was now fostering ridiculous notions of chivalry and impulsiveness.

-And she had *hit*him!
+And she had *hit* him!
 Her own foster father.
 A *pureblood* wizard!
 He had pulled her out of that orphanage and given her a beautiful home and beautiful clothing and the best education money could buy, and this is how she repaid him?
-With a '*drop dead'* and an honest attempt to do just that!
+With a *'drop dead'* and an honest attempt to do just that!

 It was intolerable.